Princeton, British Columbia: Later community

 In 2016, the Similkameen News Leader ceased publication.

 The 2021 flood submerged half the town after the rivers overflowed their banks and dikes.
 Water levels were 150 cm higher than the 1995 flood.

 In the early 2020s, the downtown was again revitalized with the placement of bronze wildlife statues, sidewalk upgrades, and visitor centre and RV campground enhancements, partially financed by a $750,000 federal government grant.

 In 2023, 20 new temporary homes opened for seniors displaced by the 2021 flood.

-The comprehensive Parks and Recreation Master Plan is scheduled for release in 2025.

 Community services are typical for a town of this size.

 Culture and leisure

 In addition to camping, fishing, hunting, and golf, popular activities include: